Wiian16/Ianstaller/README.md

-# JamInstaller
+# Ianstaller

-JamInstaller is a custom Arch Linux installer script designed to automate the installation and configuration of a polished Arch Linux system.
+Ianstaller is a custom Arch Linux installer script based on (JamInstaller)[github.com/samsterjam/JamInstaller] designed to automate the installation and configuration of a polished Arch Linux system.
 This script takes minimal input from the user and sets up a complete system with essential packages, configurations, and a beautiful desktop environment (with my own custom theme script)!

 ## Features